 If my project doesn’t have a corporate sponsor, am I losing out on a career opportunity?

-The completion of a capstone that produces good results presented in a paper and through code on Github will provide more career opportunities than the sponsor of the project.
+The capstone project will provide you with the opportunity to do relevant, high-quality work which can be included on a resume and discussed during job interviews.
+The project paper and your code on Github will provide more career opportunities than the sponsor of the project.
 Although it does happen from time to time, it is rare that capstones lead to a direct job offer with the capstone sponsor's company.
-The purpose of the capstone is to provide you with the opportunity to do relevant and quality work (as described above in the learning objectives) which can be included on a resume and discussed during job interviews.
-We have an excellent career services team led by Reggie Leonard (firstname.lastname@example.org).
 Capstone projects are just one networking opportunity available to you in the program.

 Capstone Project Reflections From Alumni